zayeemZaki/FullStackCrowdStrikeAutomation/README.md

 ## Contributing

 Contributions are welcome!
 If you find a bug or have an idea for a new feature, please open an issue or submit a pull request.
 Make sure to follow the coding standards and write clear, concise commit messages.

-## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for more information.

----

-This version follows a well-structured approach with syntax specific for GitHub, including proper code blocks, bullet points, and file structure formatting.
-Let me know if this works for you or if you'd like any further adjustments!